MAKING A DIFFERENCE

 Watch Share Our Strength: Strength in Numbers, a video illustrating the magnitude of childhood hunger in America.

 Yum-o! recognizes the wide variety of restaurant and foodservice industry opportunities for young people making career choices today.
 According to the National Restaurant Association, the restaurant industry employs more than 12.8 million people and is the nation's largest employer other than the government.
 Further, the restaurant industry expects to add 2 million jobs during the next decade.
-Yum-o! helps kids reach their food-related career goals by funding scholarships and recognizing public schools that are offering food or nutrition programs that incorporate healthy choices.
-We accomplish this through our partnerships with the National Restaurant Association Educational Foundation and the Alliance for a Healthier Generation.
+Yum-o! helps kids reach their food-related career goals by funding scholarships through our partnership with the National Restaurant Association Educational Foundation.

 Check out a message from Rachael Ray about her inspiration and vision for Yum-o!